 Shanta Acharya was born and educated in Cuttack, India.
 She won a scholarship to Oxford, where she was among the first batch of women admitted to Worcester College in 1979.
 A recipient of the Violet Vaughan Morgan Fellowship, she was awarded the Doctor of Philosophy for her work on Ralph Waldo Emerson.
 She was a Visiting Scholar in the Department of English and American Literature and Languages at Harvard University.
-The author of eleven books, her publications range from poetry, literary criticism and fiction to finance.
-Her latest is Imagine: New and Selected Poems (HarperCollins, 2017).
-‘Possession’ is from her forthcoming collection, What Survives Is The Singing. www.shantaacharya.com
+The author of twelve books, her publications range from poetry, literary criticism and fiction to finance.
+Her latest books of poetry are Imagine: New and Selected Poems (HarperCollins, 2017), and What Survives Is The Singing (Indigo Dreams, 2020). www.shantaacharya.com

 Song of Praise